Detox Genes: CYP Genes and GST Genes

 How I Discovered "Toxic Genes"

 After spending a year sick for no identifiable reason, I stumbled upon research on the genetics of detoxification.
-It turns out there are a bunch of genes that can make it difficult for some people to eliminate toxins from the body—from air pollution, pesticides, fragrances, mold, estrogen, and even stress hormones.
+It turns out there are a bunch of genes that can make it difficult for some people to detoxify the body—from air pollution, pesticides, fragrances, mold, estrogen, and even stress hormones.

 Once these genes start causing problems it can be incredibly difficult to get healthy again because of the cascading effects they have on every part of the body.